DePuy ASR Hip Recall

 ASR XL Acetabular System and ASR Hip Resurfacing System were implanted in more than 93,000 people worldwide.
 In the U.S., 30,000 people had the ASR XL Acetabular System implanted since 2003.
 The U.S. Food and Drug Administration declined, however, to approve the ASR Hip Resurfacing System in 2009, so the recall did not impact U.S. patients.

 All-metal DePuy hip replacements, including the ASR models, have been linked to dangerous complications.
-When the metal components rub against one another, they release metal fragments that can cause metallosis and other side effects.
+When the metal components rub against one another, they release metal fragments that can cause metallosis, inflammation and systemic side effects.

 DePuy stated at the time that it would “cover reasonable and customary costs of monitoring and treatment for services, including revision surgeries, associated with the recall of ASR,” in a 2010 statement.
 There were media reports at the time, however, indicating that the company denied some claims for medical costs.
 Johnson & Johnson, DePuy’s parent company, then settled thousands of ASR hip lawsuits for $4 billion in 2013.